Meet Our Team

 A passionate and internationally recognized advocate for immigration justice.
 Before joining Beauty Parlor, Pamela worked at FWD.us, a bipartisan immigration and criminal justice advocacy organization, where she enhanced the organization’s border, asylum, and migration program.
 In this role, she streamlined cross-departmental projects to release studies supporting expanded legal pathways, trained stakeholders for media engagement in English and Spanish, and led political advocacy efforts to the White House and Congress with organizations from the southern border and the interior.

 Pamela is a German Marshall Fund Fellow, often developing Transatlantic Programming between the US and Europe, to support marginalized communities.
+She is also a current member of the Women’s Media Center, a non-profit working towards media equality in the US.
 As a recipient of the Obama-era Deferred Action for Childhood Arrivals (DACA) program, Pamela brings her lived experience as an undocumented immigrant to her advocacy work.
 Her personal journey fuels her commitment to immigrant rights and women’s voices around the world, making her a powerful force for highlighting untold stories globally.

 Find Pamela on LinkedIn.